 The modern myths of the New Age movement tend to emphasise the idea of the positive and minimise the idea of the negative.
 Yet we all know from bitter experience that life is sometimes tough, and cruel, and that resilience is as necessary as optimism for survival.

 In business, as in life in general, it’s often necessary to accept and bear a degree of discomfort, and even suffering, in the service of a greater end goal.
-And sacrifice is an eternal motif, which is equivalent to discipline — particularly according to contemporary commentators on the psyche, such as Jordan Peterson.
+And sacrifice is an eternal motif, which is somewhat equivalent to discipline.
 Discipline, in this view, is the sacrifice of something desirable in the present, for something more desirable in the future.

 Myth and legend are replete with tales of heroes enduring stress, and danger, and subordinating their momentary desires in the service of a greater goal or ideal down the line.

 These mythic lessons can, needless to say, shed a lot of insight on what it takes to overcome challenges in business and life.

 Harmony and balance are central concerns of religions and mythologies from around the world.
 Active versus passive principles.
 Order versus chaos.
 Creation versus destruction.
 Work versus rest.